-It is usually possible to carry out the transplant one to two days after conditioning has finished.
+It's usually possible to carry out the transplant one or two days after conditioning has finished.

 The donated stem cells will be passed into your body through the central line.
-The process can take from half an hour to several hours to complete, depending on the type of blood cells being used.
+This process can take anywhere from half an hour to several hours to complete, depending on the type of blood cells being used.

-The transplant is not painful and you will be awake throughout the procedure.
+The transplant won't be painful and you'll be awake throughout the procedure.

-You may feel weak after the transplant, and you may experience vomiting, diarrhoea and have a loss of appetite.
+You may feel weak after the transplant, and you may experience vomiting, diarrhoea and/or a loss of appetite.

-To prevent malnutrition (a lack of essential nutrients), you will need to have nutritional support, with high-protein fluids taken by mouth or through a tube running through your nose to your stomach.
+To prevent malnutrition (a lack of essential nutrients), you'll need to have nutritional support, with high-protein fluids taken by mouth or through a tube running from your nose to your stomach.

-During this period, you will need to have regular blood transfusions because you will have a low number of red blood cells.
+During this period, you'll need to have regular blood transfusions, as you'll have a low number of red blood cells.

-You will also be at increased risk of developing an infection because you will have a low number of white blood cells.
-This means that you will need to stay in hospital in a germ-free environment.
+Your risk of developing an infection will also be increased, because you'll have a low number of white blood cells.
+This means that you'll need to stay in hospital, in a germ-free environment.

-You may be allowed visitors, but it is likely they will have to wear surgical gowns and hats to prevent infection.
+You may be allowed visitors, but they may have to wear surgical gowns and hats to prevent infection.
 Antibiotics may also be used to either prevent or treat infections.

-Once engraftment has occurred, your bone marrow will begin producing blood cells.
-However, you will still be very weak due to the effects of the chemotherapy.
+Once engraftment has occurred, your bone marrow will begin to produce blood cells.
+However, you'll still be very weak from the effects of the chemotherapy.

-You will also still have a high risk of developing an infection because it can take one to two years for your immune system to return to its full strength.
+You'll still have a high risk of developing an infection, as it can take as long as one to two years for your immune system to return to full strength.

-Many people are well enough to be discharged from hospital one to three months after having a bone marrow transplant.
-However, if you develop complications, such as an infection, you may not be able to leave hospital until more than three months after the transplant.
+Many people are well enough to be discharged from hospital between one and three months after undergoing a bone marrow transplant.
+However, if you develop complications, such as an infection, you may not be able to leave hospital for more than three months after the transplant.